autonomys/autonomys-agent-template/README.md

 - Process management for the server
 - Tool discovery and registration

-### Installing Tools with autoOS CLI
+### Installing Tools with agent-os CLI

-You can easily install pre-built tools from the Autonomys registry using the autoOS CLI:
+You can easily install pre-built tools from the Autonomys registry using the agent-os CLI:

-1. Install the autoOS CLI:
+1. Install the agent-os CLI:
    ```bash
    # Using npm (recommended)
    npm install -g @autonomys/agent-os